whkelvin/Nuklear_gui_with_glfw-glad-opengl/README.md

 Personally, I recomend looking at nuklear\demo\overview.c.
 It's a great place to start.

 You can find the code above in nk_window.c and nk_overview.c is just overview.c added into the code above

+This is also a good link for some code snippets: https://github.com/vurtun/nuklear/wiki